nrfconnect/sdk-nrf/doc/nrf/libraries/bin/bt_ll_acs_nrf53/index.rst

 This controller is provided as a HEX file and includes the LE Audio Controller Subsystem for nRF53.
 Check the license file in the :file:`/bin` directory for usage conditions.

+The HEX file is to be used with the |NCS| version it is delivered with.
+Other combinations are not tested and their behavior is undefined.

 When using the file, the controller is programmed to the network core of nRF5340.
 Configurations and calls are handled through standard HCI and VSC.